Ahmed0or1/SMART_BOT/README.md

 # Description

-In this project,I will create A single-page application (SPA) this app with multiple APIs use dialogflow api and giphy api with function change background Color.
+In this project , I will create A single-page application (SPA) this app with multiple APIs use dialogflow api and giphy api with function change background Color.
 <img src="Capture.PNG" ><br>
 ## what is the dialogflow?